Houston Aeros (WHA): Franchise history

 In early 1971, the city of Dayton, Ohio was granted a franchise of the fledging World Hockey Association.
 A syndicate of owners soon rose up to operate the would-be franchise: James Smith, a Dayton lawyer that would serve as team president, Chairman of the Board Paul Deneau, an architectural engineer, public relations director Sonny Tate, and secretary treasurer Jack Evans.
 Management hired Bill Dineen to be head coach around the same time.
 However, Dayton residents were indifferent to a WHA team, and there were doubts that a U.S. market with less than a million people and a stagnating economy would support a major league hockey franchise.
 More important, in the short term, Dayton did not have a suitable arena.
 The largest one in the city, the University of Dayton Arena, did not have an ice plant and the university balked at the cost of installing one.
 A push to have the city to construct an arena for the team quickly went nowhere.
 On March 22, 1972, the city Commission delayed on whether the Dayton team could use the in-construction Convention Center for a venue.
 At the time, the Dayton Gems of the International Hockey League had their own contract at Hara Arena (which had a capacity of just 5,000) Due to the problems with Dayton, the organization moved the team to Houston, which received WHA approval.
-On March 30, 1972, a news conference announced the granting of the team in Houston that would be named the Aeros (supposedly the Dayton team was to be named the Arrows, but they never had announced the name prior to the movie); supposedly, Deneau came up with calling the team the "Aeros" when seeing an AeroMexico jet on a tarmac.
+On March 30, 1972, a news conference announced the granting of the team in Houston that would be named the Aeros (supposedly the Dayton team was to be named the Arrows, but they never had announced the name prior to the move); supposedly, Deneau came up with calling the team the "Aeros" when seeing an AeroMexico jet on a tarmac.
 The Aeros began play in the Sam Houston Coliseum, which had been used as an arena on and off since 1937 but was thought of as "primitive" in certain press outlets.
 On October 12, 1972, the Aeros played their first ever regular season game, doing so against the Chicago Cougars, which the Aeros won 3–2.